 Deafblind people can often face problems with communication, accessing information and mobility.
-This information should be used to support and empower people who are deafblind to answer the initial FFT question, in the first instance, and then to respond to the supplementary information, where necessary.
+This information should be used to support and empower people who are deafblind to participate in the FFT.

 USING PREFERRED COMMUNICATION METHODS

 - ➤ Sign language interpreters and other professionals should be on the 'National Registers of Communication Professionals working with Deaf and Deafblind People' (NRCPD) unless the patient prefers otherwise and staff agree. - ➤ Depending on the communication needs of the deafblind person, consideration should be given to administering the FFT via a format other than typed text eg Braille, audio or other assistive electronic technology.